vaishnavimhaske99/LiveNews/README.md

 # News web

 Welcome to my News website!
 This site news, What you want to search these all News are available live.
-I have created this website using plain HTML, CSS, and JavaScript.
+I have created this website using plain HTML, CSS,JavaScript and open Api .

 ## Technologis